 4. When that's done, pop your synopsis and first three chapters - which constitutes the regular submissions package sent to agents - into our live 24/7 Members Lodge.
 Await kindly feedback.
 You will get feedback from a large body of experience and wisdom.

 5. Got feedback?
-If you've taken our Ninety Day Novel course and joined The Big Edit, this is where Louise Dean gives you more constructive feedback and works with you to submit for you to our agent friends.
+If you've taken our Ninety Day Novel course and joined The Big Edit, this is where you get more constructive feedback from your tutor who works with you to submit for you to our agent friends.
 Vouched for this way, your work will be fast-tracked.
 The literary agents who work with us promise to VIP pass our members' work and reply within 1 - 2 weeks.

 This is how we shorten the odds of you getting published and enjoying literary success sooner rather than later.